English Department Policy Statement on Personnel

 In assessing a candidate’s credentials, the department applies the criteria for teaching, scholarship, and community service specified in the Faculty Handbook.
 The department chair--in consultation with the Personnel Committee--will discuss with the individual candidate the specific expectations derived from the Handbook criteria.
 A “Statement of Expectations” will be communicated in writing through evaluation letters supplied by the chair annually, in the case of pre-tenure candidates; and every three years in the case of tenured faculty and faculty eligible for reappointment other than tenure track.
 The ”Statement of Expectations” will be shared with members of the department whenever procedures call for their participation in a review. [amended 2010]

 The Personnel Committee will provide the names of all candidates for reappointment

 or tenure at the start of the academic year, along with the due dates for letters

 of recommendation to be forwarded to PC and/or CAPT.

 Third-Year Reappointment: In making a reappointment recommendation and writing its report, the Personnel Committee serving in the third year shall consider the report prepared at the end of the candidate's second year.
 The Chair will invite full-time members of the department, and those on renewable half-time appointments, to indicate clearly support or lack of support for reappointment in letters that will be forwarded to the committee and the Dean of the Faculty.

-Files for candidates in their third year must normally be completed by October 15.
-The PC may choose to adjust the date if more time is needed.
+Files for candidates in their third year must normally be completed by the Monday following the first week of classes.
 Student evaluations for the current semester will be added after they are collected.

 The Personnel Committee shall review tenure candidates in the spring semester of their *fifth year of service, and compose a statement on the merits of each candidate for transmission to him or her, to the Chair, and to the next year’s Personnel Committee.
 The statement will be submitted to the candidate by May 31.